Darpankarur/EventSphere/README.md

        │
        ▼
 ┌─────────────┐
-│Deploy Stage│ ◄─── Final validation
+│Deploy Stage │ ◄─── Final validation
 │  (kind)     │
 └──────┬──────┘
        │
        ▼
 ┌─────────────┐
 │Deploy Prod  │ ◄─── AUTO-DEPLOYS to EKS!
 │   (EKS)     │      Only if staging succeeds └─────────────┘
 ```